rust-lang/reference/src/panic.md

 recovery does occur (for instance at a thread boundary), the objects will have been "cleaned up" just as if they had gone out of scope normally.

-> As long as this guarantee of resource-cleanup is preserved, "unwinding" may
+> **Note**: As long as this guarantee of resource-cleanup is preserved, "unwinding" may
 > be implemented without actually using the mechanism used by C++ for the
 > target platform.

-> The Standard Library provides two mechanisms for recovering from a panic,
+> **Note**: The Standard Library provides two mechanisms for recovering from a panic,
 > [`catch_unwind`][fn-catch-unwind] (which enables recovery within the
 > panicking thread) and [`JoinHandle::join`][thread-join] (which enables a process to
 > continue execution without recovering the panicked thread).